-We are a member of the "Power Academy", a body of employers and universities who support the recruitment of graduates with relevant degrees who are the employees of the future.
-Interested students apply to the Academy and if successful are offered sponsorship, paid internships and possible employment following graduation.
+We are a member of the 'Power Academy', a body of employers and universities which supports the recruitment of graduates with relevant degrees who are the employees of the future.
+Interested students apply to the academy and if successful are offered sponsorship, paid internships and possible employment following graduation.

-We have had a number of Power Academy students who have secured graduate posts with us, and this will continue into RIIO-ED2.
+We have had a number of Power Academy students who have secured graduate posts with us, and this will continue in RIIO-ED2.

-WPD currently chair the Council and are working with various other partner companies within the Academy to identify and improve the diversity of applicants and scholars within the programme.
+WPD currently chairs the Power Academy Council and is working with various other partner companies within the academy to identify and improve the diversity of applicants and scholars within the programme.
 A Diversity Improvement Working Group has been established with members from WPD, Loughborough University, Atkins, Network Rail and UKAEA.
-Loughborough University have completed a survey with their students to identify what are the main factors for female students not applying to the Power Academy and the survey is being expanded to include Manchester and Birmingham Universities.
+Loughborough University has completed a survey with its students to identify the main factors which prevent female students from applying to the Power Academy and the survey is being expanded to include Manchester and Birmingham Universities.
 The results will be analysed by the working group with actions agreed to address the barriers to application to the programme.

-We continue to identify opportunities to manage and motivate our loyal, valued, and resilient workforce and reward and incentivise all of our team members to deliver results and meet future challenges.
+We continue to identify opportunities to manage and motivate our loyal, valued and resilient workforce and reward and incentivise all of our team members to deliver results and meet future challenges.

-Becoming a distribution system operator (DSO), sets real challenges for our leaders and our workforce.
-Building smart, efficient energy systems through flexibility and digitalisation, coupled with the need for an increasingly sophisticated approach to cyber security and the UK's net zero and decarbonisation plans requires new innovative ways of thinking and managing our workforce.
+Having a DSO function sets real challenges for our leaders and our workforce.
+Building smart, efficient energy systems through flexibility and digitalisation, coupled with the need for an increasingly sophisticated approach to cyber security and the UK's and Welsh government's net zero and decarbonisation plans requires new innovative ways of thinking and managing our workforce.
 We will structure these aspects of the business to support these challenges.
 Much work has been undertaken on how we strategically align our workforce with the business in identifying new skill areas required, additional resources through external recruitment, training requirements of existing employees and cross skilling opportunities to both support the business targets, but also ensure alignment to the wider strategies.

-We will look to further enhance our ESG rating for "Measures to promote equal opportunities and diversity" from A- to A+.
+We will look to further enhance our Environmental, Social and Governance (ESG) rating for 'measures to promote equal opportunities and diversity' from A- to A+.